AJuna345/uncaffeinated-website/README.md

-I have checkedboth desktop and phone and made sure it works.
+I have checked both desktop and phone and made sure it works.